openmultiplayer/qawno/README.md

 * *Find...* - Search for some text in the current document.
 May optionally replace the found text with new text.
 * *Find Next...* - If an item of text has been found this attempts to move on to the next instance of that text in the current file.
 * *Go To Line...* - Enter a line number and the cursor will move straight to that line (see area ***8***).
 Useful for jumping to compiler error locations.
+* *Duplicate Selection* - Will make a copy of the current selection, or the current line if there is no selection.
+* *Duplicate Line* - Will make a copy of the whole line or lines that the cursor is currently on below the current line.
 * *Delete Line* - Will remove the whole line that the cursor is currently on.
-* *Duplicate Line* - Will make a copy of the whole line that the cursor is currently on below the current line.
 * *Comment Line/Selection* - If the cursor is on a normal line with nothing selected, this will comment out the current line by adding `//` to the start.
 If a block of text is selected this will instead comment out that block using `/* */`.
 Pressing this option again on the same line or block will reverse the action, so performing it on a line or block already commented out will uncomment the line or block.
 * *Colour Selection* - Opens the colour selection dialog (colour picker).
 This makes inserting hex colour codes simpler by allowing you to choose them visually, and by pre-defining and saving useful or common ones.
 See below for full documentation on this feature.